 The Defendant’s Willingness to Settle

 Another factor impacting the timeline is the defendant’s willingness to settle.
-If the defendant is willing to negotiate and reach a settlement agreement early on, the lawsuit can be resolved relatively quickly.
+If the defendant is willing to negotiate and reach a settlement agreement early on, the lawsuit can be resolved relatively quickly, with minimal procedural delays.
 However, if the defendant is adamant about fighting the lawsuit, it can lead to a lengthy court battle.

 The Court’s Schedule